-The applicant will submit the project's goals, objectives, deliverables, and timeline in the JustGrants webbased form.
+The applicant will submit the project's goals, objectives, deliverables, and timeline in the JustGrants.
+This is a summary of the goals, objectives, deliverables, and timeline that relate to the proposal narrative.
 The applicant will also enter the projected fiscal year and quarter that each objective and deliverable will be completed.
 Please refer to the Application Submission Job Aid for step-by-step directions.

-Goals.
-The applicant should describe the project's intent to change, reduce, or eliminate the problem noted in the previous section and outline the project's goals.
+• Goals: The applicant should describe the project's intent to change, reduce, or eliminate the problem noted in the proposal narrative.